 SPF is an essential foundation for email security, but it's not sufficient on its own.
 To build a comprehensive email authentication strategy:

-- Implement SPF properly - Start with
+- Implement SPF properly - Start with ~all, identify all sources, then move to -all

 - Add DKIM signatures - Learn how DKIM adds cryptographic signatures to verify message integrity